 Student capacity of existing, permanent K-12 facilities, excluding special education facilities and facilities housing alternative learning environments, is 14,788.

-Based on current enrollment (October 2020 headcount), the District is showing a permanent facility deficit of 162 at the elementary level, further reduced from last year's deficit of 498 and 755 the year prior.
-This is deficit reduction is due to the new Elementary School, Sartori, opening in 2019, but could also be due in some manner, to the effects of the pandemic.
-The current and future capacity at the elementary level, as documented in this report, is based on the District's current Standard of Service and does not necessarily reflect aspirational K-3 student/teacher ratios of 17 students to one teacher.
-The District continues to make progress towards these requirements, by utilizing available classroom space, added staffing and plans to utilize the new elementary school classrooms to work towards this ratio.
-Most recently, the District was at 17.3:1, and continues making successful progress towards the mandate.
+Based on current enrollment (October 2021 headcount), the district is showing a capacity deficit in the 6-8 grade span next year and in the out years; as well as a continued, yet smaller deficit in the K-5 grade span.
+That deficit will transition to a surplus when the new elementary school opens in fall of 2023.
+This will also allow for a boundary shift to relieve some of the overcrowded schools.
+It should be noted, however, that current and future capacity at the elementary level, as documented in this report, is based on the district's current Standard of Service, and does not necessarily reflect aspirational K-3 student/teacher ratios of 17 students to one teacher.
+The district continues to make progress towards these requirements, by utilizing available classroom space, added staffing and plans to utilize the new elementary school classrooms to work towards this ratio.
+Most recent ratios have been anywhere from 17.3 to 19:1 but staffing during covid has slowed the districts progress.
+Continued efforts will be made with opening of the new elementary school providing more classroom space to progress towards the K-3 standard of 17:1.